thass0/hvme/README.md

 - [ ] Add error context to execution.

+- [x] Improve identifier messaging.

+- [ ] Combine multiple files and manage their static data.

+      - [ ] Logically group different `Insts` and `SymbolTable` instances.

+      - [ ] Find a strategy to execute code while jumping between files.

+- [x] Add function, call and return (finishes up language spec)

+### REPL (abandoned)

 - [ ] Remove previous return values from REPL
       so that the instructions become more readable.

-- [ ] Improve identifier messaging.

-- [ ] Logically group different `Insts` and `SymbolTable` instances.

-- [ ] Combine multiple files and manage their static data.

-- [x] Add function, call and return (finishes up language spec)